 Alison Boyce, MD, is a pediatric endocrinologist and physician-scientist in the Section on Skeletal Disorders and Mineral Homeostasis, National Institute of Dental and Craniofacial Research, National Institutes of Health (NIH).
 After completing undergraduate studies at the University of Virginia, she received medical and general pediatrics training at Eastern Virginia Medical School, followed by an endocrinology fellowship at the NIH.
 She holds a faculty appointment at Children’s National Health System.
 She is active in the joint NIH and Children’s National Health System’s Pediatric Fellowship training program and the Children’s National Bone Health Program.
 Dr. Boyce’s research focuses on rare disorders of bone and mineral metabolism, including fibrous dysplasia/McCune-Albright syndrome, disorders of fibroblast growth factor-23, and hypoparathyroidism.
 As chair of the Medical Advisory Council, Dr. Boyce participates in board meetings in a nonvoting capacity.

 Charles Harles, JD

 Charles Harles, JD, was our founder and friend.
-The entire fibrous dysplasia and McCune-Albright syndrome community mourn the loss of this beloved leader whose vision and dedication built this organization.
-Charlie’s impact on the FD/MAS community is evident in the incredible legacy of the FDF, the community that he helped build, and the research he encouraged.
-Instead of flowers, Charlie’s family asked that donations be sent to the Fibrous Dysplasia Foundation.
+The entire fibrous dysplasia and McCune-Albright syndrome community mourns the loss of this beloved leader whose vision and dedication built this organization.
+Charlie’s impact on the FD/MAS community is evident in the incredible legacy of the FD/MAS Alliance the community that he helped build, and the research he encouraged.
+Instead of flowers, Charlie’s family asked that donations be sent to the Fibrous Dysplasia Foundation dba FD/MAS Alliance.
 We are grateful for his vision, saddened by this loss, and determined to continue his legacy.
 Read more about Charlie’s life and legacy here.

 Amanda Konradi, PhD